X

 Don't

-• Don't skip meals or eat excessively spicy foods.
+• Skip meals or eat overly spicy, acidic foods.

 Talk to Our Pedodontist